mootools/mootools-core/Docs/Element/Element.md

 ### Notes:

-- In MooTools, every DOM function, such as [$$][] (and every other function that returns a collection of nodes) returns them as an Elements instance.
+- In MooTools, every DOM function which returns a collection of nodes (such as [$$][]) returns the nodes as instances of Elements.
 - Because Elements is an Array, it accepts all the [Array][] methods, while giving precedence to [Element][] and [Elements][] methods.
-- Every node of the Elements instance already has all the with [Element][] methods.
+- Every node of the Elements instance has all the [Element][] methods.

 ### See Also: